puleri/Lilypad-Client/README.md

 ## Future development
 In future iterations of the client, I would like users to be able to view notes index upon log-in and to be able to edit notes by clicking on them rather than entering in a seperate box + note Id.
+Currently users are required to input their id's which is tedious.

 ## Wireframes
 <https://imgur.com/a/ckpB6N5>,